UCSCLibrary/HistoryLog/README.md

 ==============================

-[History Log] is an [Omeka] plugin that logs creation, updates, exports, and deletion of Omeka items and allows administrators to recall this information later.
+[History Log] is an [Omeka] plugin that logs creation, updates, exports, and deletion of Omeka items, collection and files and allows administrators to recall this information later.

 This is not a replacement for your regular backups of the database: the content of changes is not saved.